nikiimisal/3-tier_Architecture_Related/EBS.md

     ~ ]$   sudo mount /dev/xvdbf /homw/ec2-user/mydata/
            df -h

 • Now that the HDD’s filesystem has been set up, you must mount it onto a directory (mount point).
-Whatever you do in that directory—like creating folders, reading, and writing—will happen on the HDD.
+Whatever you do in that directory—like creating folders, reading, and writing—will happen on the HDD.<br>

 • And If you intend to detach the file system ( volume ) , please unmount it first.
 Otherwise, there is a risk of data corruption .
 >>Once detached, the volume can be attached to another EC2 instance—provided that both the volume and the instance reside in the same Availability Zone.
 After attaching, no further modifications are necessary; you simply create the folder and mount the volume, and it is ready for use.